gchq/gaffer-doc/docs/administration-guide/gaffer-deployment/gremlin.md

 which can be configured to use the Gaffer Tinkerpop implementation so that a endpoint is available for Gremlin queries.

-!!! note
-    For release of Gaffer v2.2.0 a ready made container image will be provided to run a preconfigured Gremlin server for Gaffer.

 ## Connecting to Any Existing Gaffer Graph

 The simplest way to connect Gremlin to an existing Gaffer instance where you may